fabiangunzinger/causal-inference-notes/chapters/treatment_assignment.md

 between one treatment and one control group, units whose hash value falls into the lower (or upper) half of possible hash values would be allocated to treatment.

+Hashed sampling and treatment assignment resembles sampling without replacement in that we can only include a given user in the experiment once, but it resembles sampling with replacement in that sampling and treatment assignment are independent across units.

-The important implication of this process for experiment analysis is that both sampling and treatment assignment for each unit are completely independent of that of other units.
+The important implication of this hash sampling approach for experiment analysis is that both sampling and treatment assignment for each unit are completely independent of that of other units.

 This is easiest to see in contrast to experiments where neither of these decisions are independent, as is often the case in lab and field experiments in